 (i) Information: To use NDI output in combination with Matrox boards, it has to be explicitly enabled by setting NdiOut1.
-Enable = 1 in section MATROX_CONFIG in your Viz Configuration File.
-In Software I/O Mode NDI (see below) this flag is ignored an the NDI output is always enabled.
+Enable = 1 in section CHANNELS_CONFIG in your Viz Configuration File.
+In Software I/O Mode NDI (see below) this the NDI output is enabled by default and can be disabled by setting NdiOut1.
+Enable = 0.

 By default the NDI output of Viz Engine is a fill and key signal.
-To send fill only, set "NdiOut1.ContainsAlpha = 0 " in the configuration file.
+To send fill only, set "NdiOut1.ContainsAlpha = 0" in the configuration file.